UK Food Science Courses

 Food Science Entry Requirements

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

-If you need to improve your IELTS score ahead of beginning a Food Science degree, sign up for our flexible part-time IELTS classes in central London today.
+If you need to improve your IELTS score ahead of beginning a Food Science degree, learn more about cheap and flexible part-time IELTS classes in London today.

 Please note that entry requirements vary for each UK university.

 Where can I study Food Science in the UK?